Best Premier League kits 2020/21: every shirt ranked

 Talk about turning things around.
 Under Armour had an absolute nightmare with Southampton last year (they actually came bottom of our shirt ranking), but now they’ve served up the best Saints home shirt in years.
 This is probably the greatest comeback since, well, Ralph Hasenhüttl and that 9-0 defeat.

-It’s a shame about that hideous sponsor, but even such an ugly logo can’t stop this from looking very classy indeed.
+The hideous sponsor has since been replaced, but even such an ugly logo couldn't stop this from looking very classy indeed.
 You can’t really go wrong with a decent sash, and this is the ultimate throwback to Southampton’s first-ever kit, helping us all travel back to 1885 without need for a rusty old DeLorean.

 In fact, their red-on-white third kit is even better, so it’s a shame it doesn’t qualify for this list of home and away shirts.
 Still, this is pretty special.

-From Southampton to Chelsea, compare prices on all the new 2020/21 Premier League kits to bag the best deal this season!
+From Manchester City to Wolves, compare prices on all the new 2020/21 Premier League kits to bag the best deal this season!